 Tonal Characteristics

-It shares some similarities with maple in terms of tonality but has more warmth, making it a unique option for those seeking a blend of brightness and warmth.
-Its dense structure also contributes to excellent sustain and resonance.
+It reminds me a lot of maple in terms of tonality but has more warmth, making it a unique option for those seeking a blend of brightness and warmth.

 Affordability